 Massachusetts will elect one U.S. Senator and nine members of its U.S. House delegation.

-Representatives Lori Trahan (MA-3), Katherine Clark (MA-5), and Ayanna Pressley (MA-7) are running for reelection; all are Democrats.
-The average raised by the Democratic women seeking reelection ($773,842) is higher than the average for Democratic men ($596,656).
+Representatives Lori Trahan (MA-3), Katherine Clark (MA-5), and Ayanna Pressley (MA-7) are running for reelection.
+Representatives Trahan and Clark are white and Representative Pressley is Black.
 There are no Republicans in the congressional delegation.
-Clark, with $919,717, has raised the most of all the women running for the U.S. House from Massachusetts.
+The average raised by the Democratic women seeking reelection ($910,373) is higher than the average for Democratic men ($804,093).
+Clark, with over $1M, has raised the most of the women running for the U.S. House from Massachusetts.

-Representative Pressley has raised 36% of her funds from small contributions—the highest proportion of all of the Massachusetts women incumbents.
+Representative Pressley has raised 34% of her funds from small contributions – the highest proportion of the Massachusetts women incumbents.

 This statistic is the average total amount raised to date from individuals (including self-financing).